 Hi Bridget!
 First I would like to thank you so much for having your Ask Bridget column.
 I enjoy reading it every week, even when you write about other stuff.
-Anyway, I just married a soldier; how long will it be before we can move into housing?
+Anyway, I just married a soldier; how long before we can move into housing?
 I feel like we have a million things to do.
 Right now he is still in the barracks and I assumed we could move in the same day we got married.
 Also, do we have to live on post?

 Thank you for those kind words!
 Congratulations on your marriage!